markdoc/language-server/README.md

 In [multi-root workspaces](https://code.visualstudio.com/docs/editor/multi-root-workspaces), a Markdoc configuration file is specific to an individual workspace root.
 You can have separate Markdoc configuration files for each root.
 If you need to override the location of the Markdoc language server configuration file in a multi-root workspace, you can use a [folder setting](https://code.visualstudio.com/docs/editor/multi-root-workspaces#_settings) to customize this behavior per root.

+# Contributing

+Contributions and feedback are welcomed and encouraged.
+Feel free to open PRs here, or open issues and discussion threads in the [Markdoc core repo](https://github.com/markdoc/markdoc).

 ## Building from source

 ```